jaries23/SoundDeviceSwitcher/README.md

 ## ✅ How to Use (English)

+This is a batch script that allows you to toggle between two audio output devices (e.g., headphones and speakers) on Windows.
+It uses **NirCmd** and the **AudioDeviceCmdlets** PowerShell module to switch both the **Default Playback Device** and **Default Communication Device** simultaneously.
+You’ll get a tray notification when switching, and it’s perfect for pairing with hotkey tools like Stream Deck.

+---

 1. **Download NirCmd**
    - Visit the official NirSoft website: https://www.nirsoft.net/utils/nircmd.html
    - Scroll to the bottom and download "NirCmd 64-bit"